dropbox/stone/README.rst

 **Improve Visibility into our APIs**: These days, APIs aren't just in the domain of engineering.
 Product managers, product specialists, partnerships, sales, and services groups all need to have clear and accurate specifications of our APIs.
-After all, APIs define Dropbox's data models and functionlaity.
+After all, APIs define Dropbox's data models and functionality.
 Before Stone, API design documents obseleted by changes during implementation were the source of truth.